A tool for reviewing the options for online customer acquision and monitoring for social media and other sites

 You will have noticed that there’s a fair amount of choice online for reaching and interacting with your audience, in fact it’s overwhelming!
-You can’t be everywhere, so it’s important to prioritise which types of sites you invest time and money in to try to gain visibility through outreach, partnering and advertising.
+You can’t be everywhere, so it’s important to prioritise which types of sites and partnerships you invest time and money in to try to gain visibility through outreach, partnering and advertising.

 To help you review and prioritise, we developed the “Digital Marketing Radar” which gives a prompt on the different types of sites and apps you should think about to gain visibility.
 In larger companies it’s best to have a strategy for reach, so you should get clarity on your priorities through an online marketplace analysis or brand touchpoint map showing your priorities across paid, owned and earned media.